Maurice Rose: World War II

 From July 1940 to July 1941 Rose was assigned to Fort Knox, Kentucky and commanded 3rd Battalion, 13th Armored Regiment as a lieutenant colonel.
 In 1941, he was assigned as executive officer of 1st Armored Brigade, a unit of the newly-organized 1st Armored Division.
 After observing the brigade in action, newspaper reporter Keyes Beech referred to Rose as "probably the best looking man in the army."

 In early 1942, Rose was chief of staff for the 2nd Armored Division at Fort Benning, Georgia.
 He continued as chief of staff after the division arrived in North Africa and was promoted to colonel.
-When German forces in Tunisia were reduced to combat ineffectiveness, Rose negotiated with their commander, Fritz Krause, on the details of his unconditional surrender.
+When German forces in Tunisia were reduced to combat ineffectiveness, Rose negotiated with their commander, Fritz Krause, on the details of their unconditional surrender.

 Promoted to brigadier general, Rose was assigned to lead Combat Command A, 2nd Armored Division, which he commanded in combat throughout fighting in Sicily.
 When Leroy H. Watson was relieved as commander of the 3rd Armored Division during combat in France in August 1944, Rose succeeded him and was promoted to major general.

 After assuming command of the division, Rose became known for his aggressive style of leadership, directing his units from the front rather than a rear command post.
 Following the 1944 Allied breakthrough on the French coast, the 3rd Armored Division dashed through Belgium and was the first tank unit to enter Germany, and the first to breach the Siegfried line.
 3rd Armored helped stem the German offensive in the Ardennes during the Battle of the Bulge, and was the first armor unit to enter Cologne.